 Ilona Patócs, lawyer who defended István Hatvani, a man convicted in the Prisztás murder (a case raising questions about the link between politics and organised crime), whose case took a turn after the hacking with Pegasus;

-What is the problem with the regulation of secret surveillance?
+What is wrong with the regulation of secret surveillance by the national security services in Hungary?

 Click the images to increase